 - Refrain from inciting students against other students, colleagues or administration.

-Teachers and Colleagues
+Faculty and Colleagues

 - Treat other members of the profession in the same manner as they themselves wish to be treated.